Connecting Transmission Corridors (ConCord) Initiative

 Recreational skiing on a transmission corridor

 This initiative will outline options and identify best practices for providing these three categories of public benefits.
-It will also explore how transmission developers and operators – as well as others such as state and local governments, and transmission planners – can help to ensure these and other public benefits accompany transmission infrastructure whenever possible to maximize the benefits of limited land resources, increase community acceptance of infrastructure, and provide much-needed benefits to often underserved communities.
+It will also explore how transmission developers and operators – as well as others such as state and local governments, and transmission planners – can help to ensure these and other public benefits accompany transmission infrastructure whenever possible to maximize the benefits of limited land resources, and increase local acceptance of infrastructure.

 Contact Us